 "No person in the United States shall, on the basis of sex, shall be exceluded from participation in, be denied the benfits of, or being subjected to discrimnation under any education program or activity receiving federal assitance."Download the Reporting and Grievance Procedures for GSU Policy 78 and Title IX Sexual Harassment (PDF)Download GSU Policy 78 on Title IX and Anti-Sex Discrimination, Harassment, and Retaliation (PDF)

 Governors State University (GSU) has committed itself, unequivocally, to ensuring a working and learning environment in which the dignity of every individual is respected.
 GSU continues to provide an environment for employees, students, and campus visitors that is free from any form of sexual violence.
 Likewise the University prohibits discrimination on the basis of gender in all University activities and programs.
-Any form of sexual harassment or discrimination is a violation of University Policy 52 and the Code of Student Conduct.
+Any form of sexual harassment or discrimination is a violation of University Policy 78 and the Student Code of Conduct.

 At GSU, we strive to comply with all applicable legal requirements prohibiting sexual violence against any member of the GSU community.
 In addition to facing University consequences, those who engage in acts of sexual violence may also be prosecuted criminally.

 The information contained on this site will provide the necessary information to obtain needed resources and make a report of sexual violence.

 In addition, the University will provide students, who take at least one class on campus, with prevention and awareness programming.
 On a yearly basis, all students will be provided with an electronic copy the GSU Title IX Policy and Procedure Manual.
 Employees of the university will also receive annual training regarding addressing sexual violence.

 Students who experience any form of sexual violence or know someone that has, are encouraged to report it so that we can provide you with immediate assistance.